About The Team

 Elyse joined the Catalogue in December 2015, where she serves as the primary point of contact and manages logistics and support.
 She is committed to helping donors realize the full potential of their dollars by building capacity for local nonprofit organizations, and previously served in this role at The Community Foundation for the National Capital Region.
 Before moving to the Greater Washington area, Elyse served as an AmeriCorps VISTA, where she developed a long term disaster recovery program for a flood-affected community in Colorado and managed a volunteer coalition to end homelessness.
 She holds a degree in economics from Colorado College.

-Elyse lives in Maryland with her husband and a whole menagerie of pets.
+Elyse lives in Maryland with her husband, their child, and a whole menagerie of pets.
 In her spare time, Elyse volunteers for the Red Cross, practices her skills in trivia and amateur photography, and has been known to play a video game or two.